Twist families of L-space knots, their genera, and Seifert surgeries: L-space knots in twist families with linking number zero

 \section{L-space knots in twist families with linking number zero}

 As shown in Theorem~\ref{genera_twist}, twisting $K$ along an unknotted circle $c$ with $\lk(K, c) = 0$, we obtain an infinite family of knots of bounded genus.
 If this family contains infinitely many L-space knots, Conjecture \ref{conj:genus} turns out to be not true.
-However Theorem~\ref{link=0} below excludes this possibility.
+However Theorem~\ref{link=0} below, which follows from Theorem~\ref{link=0tightfiber} and the fact that an L-space knot or its mirror is a tight fibered knot \cite[Corollary~1.4 and Proposition~2.1]{Hed_positive}, excludes this possibility.
+(For convenience, we say a fibered knot whose associated open book decomposition supports the positive tight contact structure on $S^3$ is a {\em tight fibered knot}.)

 \begin{thmLink0} Let $\{ K_n \}$ be a twist family of knots obtained by twisting $K$ along $c$.
-If $\lk(K,c) = 0$, then there are at most three L-space knots in the family.
+If $\lk(K,c) = 0$, then $K_n$ is an L-space knot for at most three integers $n$.
 Furthermore, if $K_m$ and $K_n$ are L-space knots, then $|m - n| \le 2$. \end{thmLink0}

+\begin{proof} By Ni \cite{Ni, Ni2} (cf.\ \cite{Ghi, Juh}), if $K$ is an L-space knot, then $K$ is a fibered knot.
+If $K$ is an L-space knot with a positive L-space surgery, then $g(K)=\tau(K)$ \cite{OS3} (see also \cite[Corollary~1.4]{Hed_positive}) and the open book decomposition associated to $K$ supports the (positive) tight contact structure on $S^3$ \cite[Proposition~2.1]{Hed_positive}.
+That is, $K$ is a tight fibered knot.
+Similarly, if $K$ is an L-space knot with a negative L-space surgery, then the mirror of $K$ is a tight fibered knot.
+The result now follows from Theorem~\ref{link=0tightfiber} below. \end{proof}

+\begin{theorem} Let $\{ K_n \}$ be a twist family of knots obtained by twisting $K$ along $c$.
+If $\lk(K,c) = 0$, then $K_n$ or its mirror is a tight fibered knot for at most three integers $n$.
+Furthermore, if $K_m$ and $K_n$ are two such knots, then $|m - n| \le 2$. \end{theorem}

-\begin{proof} If $\{ K_n \}$ contains no L-space knots, then there is nothing to prove.
-So we may assume, if necessary by a reparametrization, that $K = K_0$ is an L-space knot.
-Then Ni \cite{Ni, Ni2} shows that $K$ is a fibered knot.
+\begin{proof} If for any integer $n$, neither $K_n$ nor its mirror is a tight fibered knot, then there is nothing to prove.
+So we may assume, if necessary by a reparametrization, that $K = K_0$ and either $K$ or its mirror is a tight fibered knot.
 It follows from \cite[Corollary~2.4]{GabaiII} that $K$ has a Seifert surface $F \subset E(K) = S^3 - \nbhd(K)$ which is disjoint from $c$ so that $g(K_n) \le g(F)$ with equality for all but at most one integer $n$, say $n_0$.
 (Cf.\ Theorem~\ref{genera_twist}(1).)
 In particular, the image of $F$ under $(-\frac{1}{n})$--surgery on $c$ gives a minimal genus Seifert surface for $K_n$ in those cases of equality.

 \textit{Case I}. $g(K) = g(F)$, i.e.\ $F$ is a fiber surface of $K$.